Who is eligible to participate in programming at Mandy’s Farm?

 How is Mandy’s Farm funded?

 Mandy’s Farm is a nonprofit organization, so we rely heavily on grants, corporate sponsorships, individual donations, and volunteer work in order to carry out our unique programming.
 While several of our programs are funded almost exclusively through charitable dollars, we also receive funding from the Medicaid Waiver through a state contract.
-This allows us to seek reimbursement for the direct care (individualized coaching) our staff members provide.
-However, this funding can often fall short of what the individuals we serve may need.
-Individuals experiencing hospitalization, mental health crises, significant medical oversight, or other unexpected circumstances often rely on fundraised dollars to cover service gaps.
+This allows us to seek reimbursement for the direct care (individualized coaching) our staff members provide to Medicaid Waiver recipients.
+However, this funding can often fall short of what the individuals we serve may need, as well as the overall need in the community (at this time, the waiting list for allocation to the Medicaid Waiver in New Mexico is 10-15 years long).
+Even among Medicaid Waiver recipients, individuals experiencing hospitalization, mental health crises, significant medical oversight, or other unexpected circumstances often rely on fundraised dollars to cover service gaps.